seaside98/cookbook/soups/green_curry.md

 Bring to a simmer and cook for 3 minutes.
 Transfer the curry to a blender and blend on high until smooth.
 Return the curry to the pot.
 Add:

-* 1.5 Tbsp brown sugar
+* 1.5T brown sugar
-* 1.75 Tbsp fish sauce
+* 1.75T fish sauce

 The following vegetables are all optional, choose a few of them to use or try something else!